-The contextEngineID in the SNMPv3 message, uniquely identifies, within an administrative domain, an SNMP entity that may realize an instance of a context with a particular contextName.
+The contextEngineID in the SNMPv3 message uniquely identifies, within an administrative domain, an SNMP entity that may realize an instance of a context with a particular contextName.

-For incoming messages, the contextEngineID is used to determine to which application the scopedPDU will be sent for processing.
+For incoming messages, the contextEngineID is used in conjunction with the pduType to determine to which application the scopedPDU will be sent for processing.